dmontanari/elinux_lcd/README.md

         $ sudo ./lcd_demo

+Here we need root access because the file /dev/i2c-dev-N is write-protected.

 7 - To remove the library, enter the lib directory and do a sudo make uninstall_lib

 Files installed: